On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Conclusion

 \section{Conclusion}

 In this paper, we analyze the fundamental problem of optimally selling an item to an arbitrary number $n$ of buyers without the common prior assumption.
-Knowing only the support of the buyers' valuations, the seller selects a DSIC mechanism that minimizes the worst-case regret between the mechanism revenue and the benchmark revenue when the buyers' valuations are known.
+Knowing only \obedit{an upper bound on} the buyers' valuations, the seller selects a DSIC mechanism that minimizes the worst-case regret between the mechanism revenue and the benchmark revenue when the buyers' valuations are known.
 We consider a broad range of classes of admissible distributions: i.i.d, mixtures of i.i.d., exchangeable and affiliated, exchangeable, and all distributions.
 We show that the first three have minimax regret values that depend on $n$ and exactly characterize the optimal mechanism and performance for each $n$, while the last two reduce to the case $n = 1$, i.e., the no-competition case.
 Taken together, these results show the strength (or lack thereof) of different distributional class assumptions and quantify the value of competition in the minimax framework.

-There are natural directions for future work.
-One potential direction is to consider other benchmarks, especially the revenue achievable by the optimal mechanism that knows the distribution $\mathbf{F}$ but not the buyers' valuations.
+There are many natural directions for future work.
+One potential direction is to consider other benchmarks, especially the second-best benchmark defined by the maximum revenue achievable by the optimal mechanism that knows the distribution $\mathbf{F}$ but not the buyers' valuations.
 This benchmark captures a different layer of information asymmetry: it captures the value of knowing the buyers' valuation distribution, whereas this paper's benchmark captures the value of knowing the buyers' valuations.
-The other natural direction is to consider different notions of robustness, or to understand the value of side information about the distributions, and how to optimally use such information.
+We have discussed the first-best versus second-best benchmarks in Section~\ref{subsec:intro-model-discuss} and Appendix~\ref{app:subsec:model-discuss-benchmark}, and we expect that novel methodological approaches are required to deal with the second-best benchmark.

+Another direction is to consider the impact of side information.
+In this paper, we consider the setting with minimal knowledge (only the upper bound on the valuations is known).
+In practice, while we do not have complete knowledge about the environment, we often do have \textit{partial knowledge}.
+This partial knowledge about the distribution might be the mean or other moments (as in \citep{BachrachTalgamCohen22,Che22,shixin-ratio,kleer-optimal-stopping-robust}), the median or other quantiles (as in \citep{AllouahBahamouBesbes-pricing-single-point}), or samples from the i.i.d.~distribution (as in \citep{making-the-most-of-your-samples,AllouahBahamouBesbes22-pricing-with-samples}), or the shape of the distribution (such as regularity or monotone-hazard-rate).
+How to incorporate additional side information into the robust framework is mostly an open question, but it can be a bridge to bring the robust theory closer to practice.

+While in the setting studied in this work, only minimax regret is nontrivial, with other forms of partial information mentioned earlier all of minimax regret, maximin ratio, and maximin revenue are nontrivial.
+Developing new methodologies to unify these objectives and better understand the tradeoffs between them should be a fruitful agenda.